 The applicant’s spouse; unmarried children under 31 years of age, who are substantially dependent on the main applicant; parents and grandparents over the age of 65, and unmarried siblings under the age of 25 can all get citizenship.
 Dependents can be included in the initial application or added after the main applicant has been granted citizenship.

 How Long Is The Processing Time For Citizenship?

 It takes around two to three months for citizenship to be obtained through the Citizenship by Investment program, making it one of the speediest routes to a second citizenship.
 Other routes may take longer.

-It is clear that Dominica, with its beautiful landscape, its high standard of living and stability, along with beneficial tax arrangements, affordable citizenship by investment program and lack of requirement to reside in the country all combine to make it an attractive and popular destination for a second citizenship.
+It is clear that Dominica, with its beautiful landscape, its high standard of living and stability, beneficial tax arrangements, affordable citizenship by investment program and lack of requirement to reside in the country all combine to make it an attractive and popular destination for second citizenship.
 Please contact our team of friendly, knowledgeable experts here for more information and specialist advice on the entire process of applying for citizenship in Dominica, the rest of the Caribbean and worldwide.